Toronto Housing Market Report

 On the other hand, rising inventory can result in longer times on the market and potentially lower sale prices for sellers, necessitating more competitive pricing and additional incentives to attract buyers.

-The average property's days on the market rose to 49 in November 2024, up from 31 in November 2023.
-This month, the average sales price to listing price ratio was 99%, meaning that homes sold for less than their asking price on average.
+The average property's days on the market rose to 56 in December 2024, up from 49 in December 2023.
+This month, the average sales price to listing price ratio was 98%, meaning that homes sold for less than their asking price on average.
+That’s a slight deterioration from November 2024, when the ratio was 99%.

 Home Prices in Toronto